Tell me a little bit about yourself?

 What effect has PA school had on your children?

 Before starting the program, my wife and I sat down with the two oldest children since they are at an age where they need more daddy time.
 We spoke to them about what changes to expect when I went back to school.
 Now that I am in the program my kids are very involved.
 They help me practice my physical exams by telling me where I went wrong: “daddy you forgot to palpate the frontal sinuses.”
 They are really soaking it up.
-They also see that things can get done if you apply yourself.
+Plus they also see that things can get done if you apply yourself.

 How do you manage it all?